-Brunswick Junction Railway Precinct Historic Site
+Brunswick Junction Railway Precinct Historic Site 1893

-Brunswick Junction Railway Precinct Historic Site
+Brunswick Junction Railway Precinct Historic Site 1893

 In 1893, when the Perth-Bunbury railway was completed, no-one lived in the present-day townsite of Brunswick Junction.
 In that same year, the Brunswick Siding and Railway Bridge were completed.

-On its arrival at Brunswick, the steam engine from the coalfields had to be turned around to enable it to continue towards Perth of Bunbury.
-After a turntable, water tanks and coal shuttle were built, Brunswick became an important and busy centre.
+On their arrival at Brunswick, steam engines from the coalfields had to be turned around to enable them to continue towards Perth or Bunbury.
+After

 The precinct continued to grow and in 1941, an impressive two-storey Railway Station was established.
 At the time, it was the most modern Railway Station in the State Railway System.
 The Station building had a large refreshment tearoom, offices, waiting rooms, an elevated signal cabin and a large platform.